Ask Trillian, our AI assistant

 Companies like Nexo enable you to use your cryptocurrencies as collateral against a fiat loan.

-Even if you don't want to borrow fiat, you should be aware that you can earn interest on your newly added assets, buy, sell and swap more than 100+ assets on the Nexo exchange.
+Even if you don't want to borrow fiat, you can earn interest on your newly added assets, buy, sell and swap more than 100+ assets on the Nexo exchange.
+But be aware that using crypto as collateral for a Nexo loan may be viewed by HMRC as an asset disposal and hence liable to capital gains tax because when it is transferred from your savings wallet into your credit wallet it effectively becomes Nexo's asset and not yours.

 Simply investing for growth in a cryptocurrency's value isn't your only option.
 Some tokens in proof-of-stake (POS) blockchains incentivise you to contribute to the network's security by offering you passive income from the interest you can receive if you stake the tokens.